TommyTran2023/integration-test/README.md

 ### Setup user and data
 For each environment, it should have at least 1 user for send request, 1 user do approve.
-1. Create new user.
-Input the passcode of user in data_test.json > common > passcode._
+1. Create new users.
+Input the passcode of user in env_data.json > {env} > passcode.
 2. Add new data user in env_data.json
+Note: In UAT, add users in "AT Rakkar" customer.
+In QA (SIT), add users in "RakkaR" customer